 The JAVA version

-The JAVA version is more than 100 times faster than the DOS version and is very easy to install and run on modern equipment.
+The JAVA version is 1000 times faster than the DOS version and is very easy to install and run on modern computers.

 Download datasheet for AXIS330J.

 On this panel all physical and electrical settings may be changed.
 The following figures display what the theoretical effect will be.

 The Lateral trace makes a horizontal scan at a constant distance and height.

 The Vertical trace makes a vertical scan above the ground at a given distance in front of the glide path mast.

 The Window overview

 The Window mode draws the lines for a fixed set of CDI (or ddm) on a transprent “window” across the approach sector at a constant distance from the glide path mast.

 The Approach mode makes a “Fly down” from a desired range to a point above the runway abeam the glide path mast.

 Above the bend pattern caused by the reflection objects below.
 (G) is a truncated ground plane and (T) a hill or “top” in front of the glide path mast.